Available for Interviews: Harry Abrahamsen

 Interviews: Harry Abrahamsen

-Harry J. Abrahamsen is Founder & CEO Abrahamsen Financial Group.
-He has been quoted in numerous national publications, such as Forbes, On Wall Street, Financial Planning, Bottom Line Personal, Smart Money and cited in the Encyclopedia Britannica.
+Harry J. Abrahamsen is Founder & CEO of Abrahamsen Financial Group.
+He has been quoted in numerous national publications, such as Forbes, On Wall Street, Financial Planning, Bottom Line Personal, Smart Money, and cited in the Encyclopedia Britannica.
 An independent research firm has selected Harry James Abrahamsen as “The 10 Most Dependable Wealth Managers in the Mid-Atlantic” published in the Forbes December 2007 issue Investment Guide.
 Harry Abrahamsen has five children and resides in New Jersey.